fineract-academy/webpagev2/index.md

 Number of commits: <span id="contributionCounter"/>

-2 years ago I also became a member of the Apache Fineract® PMC committee, the governance body of the project.
+In 2023 I was invited to become a member of the Apache Fineract® PMC committee, the governance body of the project.

 ## Contribute